Fusako Shigenobu: Appeals and imprisonment

 Shigenobu's daughter Mei Shigenobu and chief attorney Kyoko Otani filed an appeal on the same day as Shigenobu's sentencing.

 On December 20, 2007, the Tokyo High Court upheld the lower court's decision and dismissed the appeal.

 Shigenobu filed another appeal, but on July 15, 2010, the decision was made to reject it and the sentence was confirmed.

-Shigenobu filed an objection to the decision to reject the appeal, but on August 4, 2010, the Supreme Court of Japan's No. 2 Small Court (Yukio Takeuchi, Chief Justice presiding) reject the Shigenobu's final appeal, and the sentence of 20 years in prison was finalized.
+Shigenobu filed an objection to the decision to reject the appeal, but on August 4, 2010, the Supreme Court of Japan's No. 2 Small Court (Yukio Takeuchi, Chief Justice presiding) rejected Shigenobu's final appeal, and the sentence of 20 years in prison was finalized.

 However, as Shigenobu had already served 810 days in prison, her sentence was reduced by time served to 17 years and Shigenobu's release was planned for 2022.